ChicagoWorldcon/wellington/CONTRIBUTING.md

 To do this, we need to maintain some boilerplate text in our files.

-New contributors should add their name to the [LICENSE](LICENSE) file in the root of this project.
+New contributors should add their name to the [LICENSE](LICENSE) file in the root of this project, and the [README.md](README.md).
 Try put your name in alphabetical order, and mention the current year.

-Modifying existing files will require modifying their license at the top to include your name and the year.
-You only need to do this for files you authored, please don't do this for generated files.

-If you're modifying files in this project, please make sure you add yourself to the top of the file in the Apache boilerplate.
+Where there are multiple authors please try keep them sorted by year, then alphabetically.

-If you're creating a new file in this project, please add the following boilerplate comment in the top of your new
+If you're creating a new file in this project, please add the following boilerplate comment in the top to declare the licence that file is under:
-files:

 > Copyright [year] [author name]
 >